OpenPGP signing in .NET

-The OpenPGP signing operation converts the input data in OpenPGP packet format and appends a digital signature produced with the private key of the sender.
-The opposite command for extracting signed content is verify.
+The OpenPGP sign operation converts the input data into the OpenPGP packet format and appends a digital signature produced with the private key of the sender.
+The opposite command for extracting signed content is verify or simply decrypt if we do not wish to check the validity of the signature.

 Note that OpenPGP signed data is not encrypted.
-If the data has to be also encrypted see one pass sign and encrypt.
+If the data has to be also encrypted check the one pass sign and encrypt section.

 The examples below demonstrate signing with DidiSoft OpenPGP Library for .NET